A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Metric for sets of trajectories based on multi-dimensional assignments

-In this section, we present a metric for sets of trajectories, based on the multi-dimensional assignment problem \cite{burkard2009assignment}, that penalises localization costs for properly detected targets, missed and false targets, and switches between trajectories that actually exist.
+In Section \ref{sub:multi-dimensional_metric}, we present a metric for sets of trajectories, based on the multi-dimensional assignment problem \cite{burkard2009assignment}, that penalises localization costs for properly detected targets, missed and false targets, and track switches.
+In Section \ref{subsec:over}, we explain how this metric addresses the examples in Section \ref{sub:Challenges}.
+Section \ref{subsec:MDcomp} discusses how to compute the metric.